zendframework/zend-i18n/doc/book/translation.md

 - `$locale`: the language strings are translated from; this argument is only required for formats which contain translations for single locales.

-> ### Text domain and locale are related
->
-> For each text domain and locale combination, there can only be one file
-> loaded.
-Every successive file would override the translations which were
-> loaded prior.

 When storing one locale per file, you should specify those files via a pattern.
 This allows you to add new translations to the file system, without touching your code.
 Patterns are added with the `addTranslationFilePattern()` method: